tomciosegal/fitness_pot/README.md

 I also tested my app on different screen sizes (mobile, tablet and desktop) to ensure <br/>
 it appeared in the desired way on different devices.
 I also wrote automated test for validators.py file.
 Test is located in tests.py file.
+4. I continually  tested code in the [W3C HTML Validator](https://validator.w3.org/) in order to get rid of errors.
+5.Vocabulary and grammar was checked on [Spell checker](http://www.reverso.net/spell-checker/english-spelling-grammar/)
+7. - [Am I Responsive](http://ami.responsivedesign.is/#) - Online tool was used to display the project on various devices;
+Image availible in wireframes.

+ERRORS:
+/favicon.ico:1 Failed to load resource: the server responded with a status of 404 ()- the only one that comes in console.

 ## **7.1 Code Validation